GeoGrammenidis/auto-suggester/README.md

   - aria-activedescendant, is needed to inform about the active option
 - aria-live: assertive, to announce each time the number of results found
 - a text before input to inform that users can navigate results with up and down arrow keys

+### Step 9, Added cache

+Cached results from fetching because we need to have latest theresults.
+There is no point in fetching again something that is already fetched but we keep it only for 5 mins so that we keep results fresh.